 Our program emphasizes theatrical production by stressing hands-on experience in stage design and lighting, play production and stagecraft in addition to traditional acting classes.
 Whether pursing a two-year degree or planning to enter the profession, our theater program is a popular choice among students and community members.

-From performances and unique workshops and clinics, to student organizations, your experience as a dance, music or theater student goes beyond the classroom.
+From performances, unique workshops and clinics to student organizations, your experience as a dance, music or theater student goes beyond the classroom.

-The World Class Jazz Series is sponsored by the Student Association and by Jazz Studies in the Music Department of AACC.
+The World Class Jazz Series is sponsored by the Student Government Association and by Jazz Studies in AACC's Music Department.
 In addition to live performances, visiting artists share their insights with AACC small jazz combos.
-For more information contact Ian Wardenski at email@example.com.
+For information email Ian Wardenski at firstname.lastname@example.org.

 Along with showcasing professional musicians, AACC boasts a number of ensemble groups in music, dance and theater made up of students and community members.

 Practice, practice, practice!
 The Cade Center for Fine Arts boasts 10 soundproof music practice rooms for voice and instruments.
 Check out a space for private use, one-to-one tutoring or small group practice.

 The Richard L. Bright Endowment for the Performing Arts offers scholarships to students pursuing a Dance, Music or Theater degree.
 Additionally, this scholarship is open to Performing Arts Transfer Majors and students seeking a degree in Education.

 This fund was established to honor, Richard L. Bright, who possessed, among many things, a unique passion for teaching, theater and love of life.